 Comprehension is closely tied to understanding, and it is a skill that needs to be practised as well as taught.
-I quickly realized it wasn’t just about explaining it to my students and giving them tips, but also making sure they had plenty of opportunities to use and practice the skill — in a variety of different ways.
+I quickly realized it wasn’t just about explaining it to my students and giving them tips, but also making sure they had plenty of opportunities to use and practice the skill — in a variety of different way

 In class, it’s important to find — or create — opportunities to practice comprehension.
 It’s also a skill they can practice in their native language that could benefit their foreign-language learning.
-In fact, a child struggles in comprehension but not other areas, it’s probably not a language issue at all, but shows the need to develop their critical thinking skills more!
+In fact, if a child struggles in comprehension but not other areas, it’s probably not a language issue at all, but shows the need to develop their critical thinking skills more!

 Comprehension doesn’t mean students understand EVERYTHING they read, but they should know the big ideas.
 If a student doesn’t know a word — it might be okay, but they should use strategies to “figure out” words they don’t know if they’re necessary to understanding that big idea.
 This includes using context clues, finding synonyms or opposites, or looking at pictures that might accompany the text.